 The Project’s spectacular live show has enchanted audiences worldwide.
 They have headlined in some of the world’s most prestigious venues, including New York's Central Park Summer Stage, Apollo Theater, Town Hall and Radio City Music Hall, Los Angeles’ Kodak Theater, the Sydney Opera House, Zenith and Bataclan in Paris, London’s Royal Albert Hall and many international festivals.
 They have also performed across Europe, South & Central America, Hong Kong, Singapore, India, Ethiopia, South Africa, Ghana and dozens of other countries for enraptured audiences of all backgrounds.

-Despite the egalitarian nature of the Project, Raichel is clearly the driving force and over the years his talents have led him to become involved in many side projects.
-A chance meeting with Malian guitarist Vieux Farka Touré (the son of the legendary Ali Farka Touré) led Idan to invite Vieux to Israel to perform at the Tel Aviv Opera House in November 2010.
-That concert resulted in the formation of The Toure-Raichel Collective and the recording of the acclaimed album The Tel Aviv Session, which was released in March 2012.
-The result of an inspired afternoon jam session in Tel Aviv, the resulting album was hailed by the media as “a masterpiece” (about.com), “simply divine” (Giant Step), “deeply affecting” (The Wall Street Journal), “a cross cultural triumph” (Time Out Chicago) and “the best album this year” (Pop Matters).
+A chance meeting with Malian guitarist Vieux Farka Touré (the son of the legendary Ali Farka Touré) led to the formation of The Toure-Raichel Collective and the recording of the acclaimed album The Tel Aviv Session, which was released in March 2012.
+The result of an inspired afternoon jam session, the resulting album was hailed by the media as “a masterpiece” (about.com), “simply divine” (Giant Step), “deeply affecting” (The Wall Street Journal), “a cross cultural triumph” (Time Out Chicago) and “the best album this year” (Pop Matters).
 The album reached the number one spot on the iTunes World Music sales charts and peaked at number 2 on the Billboard World Music Chart.
 The Touré-Raichel Collective’s US and Canada tour in April 2012 was an unparalleled success with numerous sold-out shows and rave reviews.

-Raichel has also worked closely with GRAMMY winner India.Arie on their joint project Open Door.
-Idan and India have become frequent collaborators since they met in 2008 when India was visiting Israel.
+Idan has also worked closely with GRAMMY winner India.Arie.
 They performed together at the Kennedy Center in Washington DC in front of President Obama and family on the first Martin Luther King, Jr. Day after Obama’s election.
 Idan and India played their song “Gift of Acceptance” at the 2010 Nobel Peace Prize gala event in Oslo, Norway, and in August 2011 they performed together at the dedication ceremony for the Martin Luther King Jr. Memorial in Washington DC.
-India and Idan toured the US together in 2011.
+India.Arie and Idan toured the US together in 2011.

-The Idan Raichel Project’s latest album, Quarter to Six was released in 2013.
-The album features guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of some of Israel’s top up-and-coming singers and musicians.
+The Idan Raichel Project’s 2103 album, Quarter to Six, featured guest appearances by Portuguese fado star Ana Moura, Palestinian-Israeli singer Mira Awad, German counter-tenor Andreas Scholl, Colombia’s Marta Gómez, Vieux Farka Touré and a selection of up-and-coming singers and musicians.
 In its review, The Associated Press commented, "The idea that one could create a cohesive album by pulling together unique voices singing in different languages and from different musical traditions would seem daunting.
-Yet this challenge is what Israeli keyboardist and composer Idan Raichel has embraced and brought to blossom."
-In just the first two months since after it was released, Quarter to Six reached double-platinum sales status in Israel, selling over 80,000 copies.
+Yet this challenge is what keyboardist and composer Idan Raichel has embraced and brought to blossom."
+Just two months after it was released, Quarter to Six reached double-platinum sales status, selling over 80,000 copies.

-In March, 2013, Raichel and the Project were honored with an invitation to perform at a private concert for President Barack Obama during his official visit to Israel.
-In July of that year, world-renowned pop star Alicia Keys invited Raichel on stage for a special duet during her sold-out concert at Nokia Stadium in Tel Aviv.
-One month later, Raichel shared the stage with French superstar Patrick Bruel.
-In September, at the end of the Jewish year, popular Israeli entertainment magazine Pnai Plus selected Raichel as "Man of the Year" and the song "Ba'Layla (At Night)" from the Idan Raichel Project's latest album was honored as "Song of the Year."
+In March, 2013, Idan and the Project were honored with an invitation to perform at a private concert for President Barack Obama.
+In July of that year, world-renowned pop star Alicia Keys invited Raichel on stage for a special duet during one of her sold-out arena concerts.
+One month later, Idan shared the stage with French superstar Patrick Bruel.

-Raichel's collaboration with Alicia Keys deepened in September, 2014, when she invited Raichel and Palestinian singer and qanunplayer Ali Amr to join her on stage at the Global Citizen Festival in New York's Central Park to perform her song "We Are Here."
-The event featured artists including Jay Z, Beyoncé, Sting, No Doubt and Carrie Underwood, and appearances by numerous global dignitaries and world leaders.
+Idan's collaboration with Alicia Keys deepened in September, 2014, when she invited him and Palestinian singer and qanun player Ali Amr to join her on stage at the Global Citizen Festival in New York's Central Park.
+The event featured Jay Z, Beyoncé, Sting, No Doubt and Carrie Underwood, and appearances by numerous global dignitaries and world leaders.
 For an audience of 60,000, Keys, Raichel and Amr performed “We Are Here,” a new song Keys wrote to unite her audience in a global effort for peace, and to encourage young people to play an active role in making the world a better place.
 The performance was broadcast to a national audience on NBC that evening.

 On September 30, 2014, The Touré-Raichel Collective released their second album, The Paris Session.
 While The Paris Session was the result of the same freeform approach that was used in the first album, this time around they decided to feature more songs with vocals, a wider range of instrumentation, and appearances by musician friends such as Senegalese artist Daby Touré on bass, Israeli trumpeter Niv Toar, Malian singer Seckouba Diabate and others.
 Touré and Raichel had honed their interplay over the course of multiple tours together, but the album possessed the same spontaneous, heartfelt magic as its predecessor.
 The Touré-Raichel Collective toured the US in November 2014, followed by a performance at the New Morning in Paris, France.